-for lots of solid comfort and neatly mended under-wear, socks, &c.
-Demorest Purchasing Bureau, 110 Fifth Avenue, New York.
+Demorest Purchasing Bureau,

+110 Fifth Avenue, New York.

 SHEET MUSIC.

 The quality of this music is the very best.
 The composers' names are household words all over the continent.
-None but high-price copyright pieces, or most popular reprints.
-It is printed on regular sheet-music paper, from new plates made from large, cleas type, and is in every way first class, and worthy of a place in your home.
-Remember-That the quality of this sheet mu-sic is the best.
-That the music is sent to any ad-dress, postpaid.
+None but high price copyright pieces, or most popular reprints.
+It is printed on 'egular sheet-music paper, from new plates made regular sneet-music paper, from new plates made from large, clear type, and is in every way first class, and worthy of a place in your home.

+Remember-That the quality of this sheet music is the best.
+That the music is sent to any address, postpaid.
 That all the little details are up to the standard.
 That the vocal pieces have full piano accompaniments.
 That the instrumental pieces give the bass as well as melody.
-That it is equal to any music published.
-No. VOICE AND PIANO OB ORCAN.
+That it is equal to any music published equal to any music published.